 Broken By The Names of Flowers

-As a Jewish person, I've inherited intergenerational trauma and Zionist myths that shape how I understand myself, my family, and my community.
-Today, Israel’s genocide against Palestinians produces a profound moral dissonance between the values I was raised with and the realities I now confront.
-This project reckons with both what has been done to Jews and what has been done in our name.
-In the ongoing violence against Palestinians, we inflict catastrophic harm and, in turn, wound ourselves.
-When a historically oppressed people becomes agents of subjugation, something essential fractures: empathy and moral clarity.
-Healing requires confronting this truth and returning to values such as Tikkun Olam, the obligation to repair a broken world.
-Through portraits of family and domestic interiors, I examine how Jewish historical suffering is transferred into the intimacy of the home.
-By photographing objects emblematic of Jewish identity, I hold a mirror up to myself, interrogating the viewpoints I absorbed from an early age.
-This work challenges not only my own beliefs, but those embedded within the broader Jewish community.
-Questioning power is central to Jewish tradition; through this process, I seek accountability and the possibility of repair.
+As a Jewish person, I have inherited intergenerational trauma and Zionist myths that shape how I understand myself, my family, and my community.
+Today, Israel’s genocide in Gaza produces a profound moral dissonance between the values I was raised with and the realities I now confront.
+This project reckons with both what has been done to my people and what has been done in our name.
+Cycles of violence harm everyone; historical pain has been transferred onto others.
+We are not only victims of oppression, but perpetrators of carnage as well.
+Spiritual and psychological healing requires confronting this rupture and returning to values such as Tikkun Olam, the obligation to repair a broken world.
+In domestic interiors, I photograph my family, often centering on their hands and feet.
+I explore how suffering is carried in the body and transmitted through the intimacy of home.
+Objects appear throughout the work bearing symbolic markers of identity.
+I view these items with both veneration and condemnation, interrogating the beliefs I absorbed from an early age.
+This project challenges not only my own perspectives, but those embedded within the broader Jewish community.
+Questioning power is central to religious tradition.
+This work holds open the possibility of repair.